smoxy-io/news-github-pages/source/tech/2024-11-17-amazons-launches-its-new-fancy-omni-min.md

 cover:
 draft: false
 top: false
-preview: Amazon has dropped its latest line of Fire TV models, delivering a series that excels past the models you might normally be used to running into.
-The company seems to be looking to push into the higher-end section of the market, applying a little pressure to names like Samsung and
+preview: "Amazon has dropped its latest line of Fire TV models, delivering a series that excels past the models you might normally be used to running into.
+The company seems to be looking to push into the higher-end section of the market, applying a little pressure to names like Samsung and"
 type: post
 hide: false
 toc: false